passdan/BioinformaticiansToolbox/LongReadAssembly.md

 Optional docker containers for different program running:
 ```
 reslp/spades:3.15.3
-chrishah/fmlrc-wtdbg2-plus:v062022
-staphb/flye
+passdan/fmlrc2:latest
+staphb/wtdbg2:2.5
+staphb/flye:latest
 reslp/quast:5.0.2
 ezlabgva/busco:v5.3.2_cv1
 ```
-Note: All steps have been completed and are available in ~/Shared_folder/Day3/Assemblies if you would prefer to look at the outputs rather than process the data.
+Note: All steps have been completed and are available in ```~/Shared_folder/Day3/longReads/Assemblies``` if you would prefer to look at the outputs rather than process the data.
 Step one (short read only spades assembly) specifically has been completed for you as it require huge resources.

 ### Assembly Exercises:
 Estimated times are using 4 CPUs:
-1. [__Skip this for now, and do the long read assemblies!__] Using spades, assemble the 1% illumina short reads on their own and evaluate the resulting assembly (~10 minutes)
+1. [__Skip this for now, and do the long read assemblies!__] Using spades, assemble the 1% illumina short reads on their own and evaluate the resulting assembly (~15 minutes)
-2. Using wtdbg2 (~10 minutes) or flye  (~15 minutes), assemble the raw PacBio data alone
+2. Using wtdbg2 (~5 minutes) or flye  (~20 minutes), assemble the raw PacBio data alone
-3. Use FMLRC2 (~5 minutes when using the pre-generated index) to correct the PacBio dataset with the Illumina short reads
+3. Use FMLRC2 (~2 minutes when using the pre-generated index) to correct the PacBio dataset with the Illumina short reads
-4. Use wtdbg2  (~10 minutes) or flye (~15 minutes) again to assemble the now high-quality long reads
+4. Use wtdbg2  (~5 minutes) or flye (~20 minutes) again to assemble the now high-quality long reads
+5. [Optional] Use spades in hybrid mode to include illumina and corrected PacBio reads together (~20 minutes)

 ### Evaluating Assembly Exercises

-In the folder ```longRead/assemblies``` you have the outputs from the Assemblies above:
+In the folder ```longRead/Assemblies``` you have the outputs from the Assemblies above:
 ```
 spades-illumina.fasta               Illumina alone Assembly
 wtdbg_assembly.cns.fa               WTDBG2 alone Assembly